Innovation-Information-Initiative/Open-Innovation-Dataset-Index/datasets/dimensions.md

 ---
 contributors: Digital Science, https://www.digital-science.com/
-cost: All publications and citations are freely available for personal, non-commercial use.
+cost: Free for personal, non-commercial use.
 description: Dimensions contains more than 100 million publications, ranging from articles published in scholarly journals, books and book chapters, to preprints and conference proceedings.
 All publications are contextualized with linked data sets, funding, publications, patents, clinical trials, and policy documents.
 You can also view associated categories, funders, institutions, and researcher profiles.
-last_edit: Thu, 02 Dec 2021 13:27:16 GMT
+last_edit: Thu, 02 Dec 2021 18:04:32 GMT
 location: https://www.dimensions.ai/products/free/
 maintained_by: Digital Science, https://www.digital-science.com/
 shortname: dimensions